 Jerky Treats: Beef jerky, or any jerky, generally has seasonings, added preservatives, or coloring.
 These added ingredients are not recommended for your pet’s optimal health.

-Not made in the U.S.A: I prefer treats made in the United States because of the country’s quality control standards and labelling standards.
+Not made in the U.S.A: I prefer treats made in the United States because of the country’s quality control standards and labeling standards.
 Treat ingredients that have been processed and packaged in other countries do not necessarily have the same standards for ensuring bacterial contamination is minimized, there are no heavy metals contaminating the treats, and ingredients like melamine don’t end up in our cat treats and causing illness in our pets.

-High Fat Content: Be mindful of the fat content of any food or treat you are giving to your pet.
+High-Fat Content: Be mindful of the fat content of any food or treat you are giving to your pet.
 Your cat does not want to experience intestinal upset any more than you want to clean up their diarrhea or vomit.
 Unfortunately, the pet food label itself doesn’t tell us much about fat level.
 Here’s how to determine the fat level in a food or treat:

 How to Calculate Fat Content in Cat Treats (grams of fat per 1000 kilocalories)